h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 **Problem 5: Prior Criminal Counts**

 As discovered, it is clear that someone's prior criminal count can't be a clear reflection of true recidivism.
 Like prior counts, we also notice that age is another factor that shouldn't be considered when predicting recidivism.
 Correspondingly, we need to replace these traditionally used recidivism factors and explore for new unbiased features.
-Thus, we need joint work between AI, the social sciences, and the humanities if we hope to predict multiple recidivism types truly.
+Thus, we need joint work between AI, the social sciences, and the humanities if we hope to predict true cases of recidivism.

 **Final Analysis**

 As a final analysis, the AI world is growing and changing our society.
 We need the social sciences and humanities to solve the problems AI is creating during its creation.
 This joint work can genuinely be the key to more acceptance of AI into our daily lives while leveraging AI's power.
 Most of the errors produced by AI models are impacting the most marginalized groups.
-This dislike needs to change, and the change starts when we work together to understand the several impacts these models can have on the most marginalized groups.
-Whether people are already integrating the social sciences and humanities to AI, we need to make sure that such integration is speedup because we currently have the wrong following titles in several news sources across the country:
+This unfairness needs to change, and the change starts when we work together to understand the several impacts these models can have on the most marginalized groups.
+Whether people are already integrating the social sciences and humanities to AI, we need to make sure that such integration is speedup because we currently have the wrong following titles in several news sources across the world:

 - When AI in healthcare goes wrong, who is responsible?
 - Rise of the racist robots – how AI is learning all our worst impulses